JCDeen/LegacyCode/README.md

 Even though there are other files present under a given directory, the files mentioned below will probably be of the most interest.

 ## Files of interest, organized by company I worked for at the time ...

+> Company: **Scientific Games International**
+>> Paysafe.cpp

+     Part of a payment gateway used for Sports Betting and other financial funding of wagering accounts.
+     This code was written in C++ as an extension to the PHP server.
+     It was written in C++ to provide greater control over security issues and also speed.

 > Company: **Enfotrust**
 >> Snoopy.cpp